 - Navigate to your module

-- Find the Administration block and click on Module administration > Edit settings
+- Find the drop-down menu cog and select Edit settings

 - Scroll down to the section entitled Completion tracking